Drone Use in Australia

 Drone use has become so prevalent in America, that a number of States now require drone owners to be placed on a register before flying the device outdoors.

 Drone operation is still in its infancy however.
-So new questions continue to arise, including exactly who is responsible when a drone strikes and injures someone.
+They’re still a new piece of technology, and one that is ever evolving in terms of their capabilities.
+New questions continue to arise, including exactly who is responsible when a drone accident injures someone.

-A drone crash can occur independently of an operator mistake.
+A drone accident can occur independently of an operator mistake.
 There could be defect in the device, or a battery failure.
 A drone used for aerial photography recently struck some spectators at a sporting event.
-The owner claimed the battery had died mid-air causing the engine to stop.
+The owner claimed the battery had died mid-air causing the engine to stop, turning the device into a dangerous hazard which caused injury.

 Regardless of the cause, drones can seriously injure people, leading to a potential personal injury claim for compensation.